-Malware Patrol provides some of its threat data feeds via AWS/Amazon S3 buckets.
+Malware Patrol provides some of its threat data feeds via Amazon / AWS S3 buckets.
 Among the feeds are the “Malware Samples (Binaries)” and the “Bitcoin Transactions (JSON format)”.
 Amazon Simple Storage Service has a simple web services interface that can use to store and retrieve any amount of data, at any time, from anywhere on the web.
-For more information on AWS S3, please visit their site.
+For more information on AWS S3 buckets, please visit their site.

 - Bucket path